Upcycling: New catalytic process turns plastic bags into adhesives

-Category: Climate Hits: 2Only a small percentage of plastic bags and other polyethylene packaging is recycled because only low-value products can be made from this waste.
+Category: Climate Hits: 6Only a small percentage of plastic bags and other polyethylene packaging is recycled because only low-value products can be made from this waste.
 Chemists have created a catalytic process that preserves the desirable properties of polyethylene while adding another attribute - stickiness - that increases the value of the recycled product.
 The adhesive polyethylene could be used to coat wires and metal implants or bond plastic layers.
 Even latex paint sticks to it.

 Read more https://www.sciencedaily.com/releases/2020/12/201217135231.htm